panik10/aws_devops_task_1_test_lab_setup/README.md

 To complete this task:
 1. Edit `main.tf` - uncommend the `aws_vpc` resource.
 VPC is an AWS resource for building private networks.

-2. Run terraform init and plan, make sure to save your execution plan to a file, called `tfplan` in this repo.
+2. Run the following commands to generage a terraform execution plan in json format:
     ```
     terraform init
     terraform plan -out=tfplan
+    terraform show -json tfplan > tfplan.json
     ```

-3. Run automated test to check yourself
+3. Run automated test to check yourself.
     ```
     pwsh ./tests/test-tf-plan.ps1
     ```
+If any test fails - please check your task code and repeat step 2 to generage a new tfplan.json file.

 4. Deploy infrastructure using terraform apply
     ```
     terraform apply
     ```

-5. Submit your solution for a review.
+5. Commit file `tfplan.json` and submit your solution for a review.